Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Oriented linear graphs

 \begin{defn} Let $v_i, \, v_j$ be vertices of an oriented linear graph $\tL$.
 The distance $d(v_i,v_j)$ is the length of the unique simple path, if it exists, between them, and it is set to $-\infty$ otherwise. \end{defn}

 For an oriented linear graph~$\tL$ the property $D(k)$ is defined as follows:

 A disjoint union of oriented linear graphs satisfies the property $D(k)$ if each component does.
 Observe that the set of oriented linear graphs is filtered by the above property; each linear graph satisfies $D(k)$ for some $k$, and if $\tL$ satisfies~$D(k)$, then it also satisfies $D(k+1)$.
 Furthermore, the alternating graphs satisfy the property $D(1)$, and they are the only connected graphs satisfying it.
 The graph $\tI_n$ satisfies the property~$D(n)$.
+Observe that, if an oriented linear graph~$\tL$ satisfies the property $D(n)$ for $n>2$, then $\tL$ has trivial cohomology.
+In fact, if there exists a pair of stable vertices at distance grater than~$2$, then there exists a $\nu$-equivalence $f\colon \tI_3 \rightarrow \tL$ away from $v_0, v_3 \in V(\tI_3)$; by Criterion~\ref{crit:istmo}, $\Hmu^*(\tL, \bK)=0$.